beki1222/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script to carate alias
+ hello you , create a script that prints hello user, where user is the current Linux user.